 I don’t believe in competition because I think the blogging industry is filled with other amazing people who are just trying to make it.
 In my opinion, that makes us all a team more than anything.

 Also, as an expat blogger you really don’t have competition.
 Maybe there are a few other bloggers out there who blog about life in whatever country you are living in, but I’m pretty sure they will have a different approach, background, and niche than you.
-Instead, I choose to try to learn from other bloggers and pass on what I know to.
+Instead, I choose to try to learn from other bloggers and pass on what I know.
 In fact, that is exactly the goal of this series.
 I’m not holding anything back here, because I want to help others to have an easier time breaking into this industry.
-By being kind, inspiring, helpful, and motivating to other bloggers you will not only grow a greater following, learn a lot, but also build fab friendships.
+By being kind, inspiring, helpful, and motivating to other bloggers you will not only increase your following, learn a lot, but also build fab friendships.
 What more could you want?

 Which brings me to our next point.